Armando Dobra: Chesterfield

 On 5 July 2022, Dobra joined National League club Chesterfield on a two-year contract.
 He scored on his debut for the club in a 2–2 draw against Dorking.

+Despite missing several games due to injury, Dobra finished his first season at Chesterfield as their top scorer with 12 goals, narrowly missing out on promotion against Notts County in the play-off final in which he scored.

+Following promotion to League Two after the 2023–24 season, Dobra was voted Player of the Year in Chesterfield's first season back in the EFL.

 International career

 Born in England, Dobra qualifies to play for Albania through his father.
 He made his debut for the Albania U19 team in a friendly on 24 March 2019, featuring in a 1–1 draw with Macedonia U19 in Korça.
 He won his second cap in another friendly with Macedonia on 26 March 2019, coming on as a half-time substitute in a 2–1 defeat in Ohrid.

 In August 2019, Dobra was called up to the Albania U19s for two friendlies against Bosnia and Herzegovina.
 He featured in both friendly matches, with the first game ending in a 0–0 draw and the second result a 2–0 loss, winning his fourth and fifth caps respectively for the U19s.

 On 13 November 2019, Dobra scored his first international goal in a 5–1 loss against Greece U19s in the 2020 UEFA European Under-19 Championship qualification stage.

 On 11 March 2020, Dobra received his first call up to the Albania U21 national team for a UEFA European Under-21 Championship qualifier against Kosovo U21, although the matches were postponed due to the outbreak of the Coronavirus.
 He was called up to the U21 side again in August 2020 for 2021 UEFA European Under-21 Championship qualifiers in September 2020.
-He made his debut for the Albania U21's on 4 September in a 5–1 win against Austria U21.
+He made his debut for the Albania U21s on 4 September in a 5–1 win against Austria U21.